Allegra Byron: Convent education

+Byron demonstrated care for his daughter as well.
+He dismissed a servant who had allowed Allegra to fall.
+He also drafted a codicil to his will in which he bequeathed to her five thousand pounds.

+Though he originally agreed to permit Clairmont to visit their daughter, Byron reneged on the agreement.
+Shelley often tried to persuade Byron to let Clairmont see her daughter and they thought of ways to regain custody of her.
+Clairmont was alarmed by reports in 1820 that her daughter had suffered a malarial-type fever and that Byron had moved her to warm Ravenna at the height of the summer.

 Clairmont wrote that Allegra must be moved to a more healthy climate if she were to survive and pleaded with Byron to send their daughter to her in Bagni di Lucca, a town with a cool mountain climate.
 However, Byron didn't want to send Allegra back to be raised in the Shelley household, where he was sure she'd grow ill from eating a vegetarian diet and would be taught atheism.
 He pointed out that all of the other children in the Shelley household had died: the Shelleys' first three children had all died young.
 Byron believed the rumours that a fourth child, Elena Adelaide Shelley, was Clairmont's daughter by Shelley and Allegra's half-sister.
 Elena died in a foster home in 1820 aged seventeen months.